h-stuart/my-first-repository/README.md

 Hello world!

-I will become a software engineer!
+I will become a software engineer at my current company!